kelseymh/G4CMP/README.md

 option for this purpose.
 If `.git/` is available, the option will be ignored.

-If you want to copy the example applications (see below) to the installation area, use the option `-DINSTALL_EXAMPLES=ON` (for all examples):
+If you want to copy the examples directories (see below) to the installation area, use the option `-DINSTALL_EXAMPLES=ON` (for all examples).
+Each example has been set up as a standalone "project" for CMake and can be configured via:

     cmake -DGeant4_DIR=/path/to/Geant4/lib64/Geant4-${VERSION} -DINSTALL_EXAMPLES=ON ../G4CMP